exrifky/deteksi-hepatitis/README.md

 # Hepatitis Detection
 **Problem**\
 -Hepatitis infect many people in the world\
--This disease has relatively common symptoms so that it is prone to being underestimated by the public.
+-This disease has relatively common symptoms so that it is prone to being underestimated by the public\
 -Early detection is used to prevent the spread of hepatitis\

 **Solution**\